mrDIMAS/StationIapetus/docs/design.md

 they were hit by one of the railguns, that was manual shot because automatic mode ignored the ship because its signature was known.
 The transport ship had crashed on the loading bay, there was only one survivor from 20 people.

-### Who's the character player control

-He's an extermination squad agent, that have arrived with his squad to kill everybody who working on the station and remove all the files that may leak to outer world.

 ## Level design

 High-level structure of the spaceship looks like this:

 ![Spaceship Structure](station_scheme.svg)

-1) Loading bay - is an entry point to the spaceship, its purpose is to hold smaller transport ships.
+1) Loading bay - is the entry point to the spaceship, its purpose is to hold smaller transport ships and provide access to the transport railway.
 2) Research deck - top-security level area for classified experiments, the origin of the infection.
 This is the largest deck in the entire ship, it consists of few sections.
 3) Medical deck - takes care about ill ship employees.